GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

 Now that you’re familiar with the business goals and the SLIs that measure them, and you know your app's current performance, it's time to set improvement goals.
-We'll be setting achievable targets for your teams to achieve in 1 month and aspirational long-term objectives for the app.
+We'll be setting achievable targets for your teams to achieve in the short term (a few months) and aspirational long-term objectives for the app.

 ### Description